“The fruit of the righteous is a tree of life, And he who wins souls is wise,” Prov 11:30

 “not be overcome by evil, but overcome evil with good,” Rom 12:20-21

 - God has given humanity a free will.
-We can either love Him, or:
+People can either choose to love God, or they can:

 “love the world or the things in the world . . . the lust of the flesh, the lust of the eyes, and the pride of life,” I John.

-Jesus’s Kingdom is also a free choice.
+- Jesus’s Kingdom through salvation is also a free choice.
 His great commission to believers was not to “subdue the world” in the name of God, but instead to:

 “Go into all the world and preach the gospel to every creature.
 He who believes and is baptized will be saved; but he who does not believe will be condemned,” Mark 16:15-16.

-- Lastly, culture is controlled by what the people believe.
-Either:
+- Lastly, culture is controlled by what the majority of people believe, falling into one of two creeds :

 “Everyone [does] what [is] right in his own eyes,” Judges 17:6.